Blake (band): History

 The first album, Blake, received the Classical Brit Award for Album of the Year in 2008.
 Their second album, And So It Goes, peaked at No. 12 in the UK album chart and No.1 in several classical charts around the world.
 During 2008 and 2009 the group undertook tours of Australia and Japan.
 2009 continued with a tour, the creation of their new record label, Blake Records, and the release of their third album, Together.
-They finished 2009 with a 30-night tour in Scandinavia.